 How much does a Replacement Car Key cost

-A replacement car key can cost you anywhere from $10-$75 for a duplicate key and $120-$250 for most car keys and fobs.
-Some fobs can cost even more.
+A replacement car key can cost is anywhere from $10-$75 for a duplicate key and $120-$250 for most car keys and fobs if you lost your only car key.
+Some, even more.

-Older vehicles may require ECU Reflashing/ Replacement, and keys for cars that has been modified can cost more as well.
+Older vehicles may require ECU Reflashing/ Replacement, and keys for modified cars can increase your final bill as well.

 Who can make a replacement car key?